 This colorful graph offers another way to look at the overall sales trends for the past few years in the Harrisonburg and Rockingham County housing market.
 To compare year-to-date figures at any point during the year, just look at how high the top of the any color segment compares to the same color in different years.
 As shown at over two years of an increasing pace of home sales (orange line) we saw a market slow down that began sometime in late 2013, which seems to have reversed itself about ten months ago.
-Median prices have been trending up in recent months and have now hit \$180,000 for the first time in the past three (+) years.
+Median prices have been trending up recently, hit \$180,000 for the first time in the past three years, and now have jumped up to \$185,000.